christoskokas/nexus_4wd_mecanum_simulator_demo/README.md

+# Changes To Be Made
+Add 4 cameras for the VSLAM Demo simulation.

 # Nexus 4WD Mecanum Simulator
 ROS Repository for the robot description and gazebo simulation of the 4WD Mecanum wheel robot from Nexus Robot: https://www.nexusrobot.com/product/4wd-mecanum-wheel-mobile-arduino-robotics-car-10011.html